 4. Virtual data entry specialist

-If you want a steady job that has no need for constant customer interaction, data entry is a reliable option for getting a weekly income from the comfort of your home.
+If you want a steady job that has no need for constant customer interaction, data entry is a reliable way to make a weekly wage at home.

-While basic data entry starts at a modest rate, specialists who go beyond spreadsheets and learn industry-specific software or handle complex data can earn much more.
+Basic data entry starts at a modest rate, but specialists who go beyond spreadsheets and learn industry-specific software or handle complex data can earn much more.

 $500-$600 to start, up to $1000 for specialized work